-DIY Light Table for Tracing!
-A DIY light table is a great tool for tracing, especially if you are an artist.
-A DIY light table consists of a box with lights at the top and bottom that shine down on your paper or canvas to make it easier to see what’s happening.
-If you’re interested in making your own DIY light table, here are some steps that will help you get started!
+DIY Tracing Light Table An excellent tool for tracing is a homemade light table, especially if you’re an artist.
+To make it simpler to see what’s going on, a DIY light table consists of a box with lights at the top and bottom that shine downward onto your paper or canvas.
+Here are some tips to get started if you’re interested in building your DIY light table.

-2. sheet of white paper, 8 x 10 inches (I used tracing paper)
+2. An eight by 10-inch piece of white paper (I used tracing paper)

-3. a wooden frame with an opening cut out and hinges (mine was 25 x 30 cm)
+3. a wooden frame (mine was 25 x 30 cm) with a hole cut out and hinges

-I hope this DIY tutorial has given you inspiration for your next project!
+I hope this DIY tutorial has inspired you to work on your upcoming project!

 Making a DIY Light Table for Tracing